 - Redcar & Cleveland Multi-Agency Children's Hub (MACH) 01642 130700

 - Redcar & Cleveland Special Education Needs & Disabilities Local Offer

 - Redcar & Cleveland Council Money Advice Service

 - SEND & Vulnerable Learners- Middlesbrough 01642 201831

 - South Tees Youth Offending Team 01642 201888

-A group of kinship families meet at Grove Hill Community Hub on Tuesdays 10:30- 12 noon.
-The group is a well established active group that welcomes new kinship carers and their families to come together and meet others in similar situations.
-The group help each other with practical things such as clothes and toy swaps and also play bingo and have a tombola as well offering peer support.
-Due to current social distancing rules the group are not currently meeting.
-We will update this as soon as the group is back up and running.
+There is another group of kinship families who meet at Grove Hill Community Hub on Tuesdays from 10:30- 12 noon.
+The group is a well-established active group that welcomes new kinship carers and their families to come together and meet others in similar situations.
+The group help each other with practical things such as clothes and toy swaps and also plays bingo and tombola as well offering peer support.

 The group meet every fortnight on a Friday 10am at 25K Youth & Community Centre, Ayton Drive, Redcar.
 The group is completely informal and very welcoming, and always has a support worker in attendance.